Edmond Tomić

+Career

 Starting his career with Liria Prizren, where he played for three seasons, he moved to HNK Rijeka where he stayed for six seasons.
 He was Rijeka's top scorer during the 1981-82 season of Yugoslav First League.
 During his time with Rijeka, he was at the centre of controversy when Rijeka defeated Dinamo Zagreb 2–1 during the 1978–79 Yugoslav First League season.
 Dinamo claimed that Edmond Tomić, who joined Rijeka that season from Liria, didn't serve a one-match suspension following two yellow cards received while playing for his former club.
 They appealed and after two months it has been decided to award the match 3–0 to Dinamo.
 After several appeals from both sides, in spring 1979 Football Association of Yugoslavia ruled in favour of Rijeka.
 The case was brought to Employment Appeal Tribunal, which four years later ruled Dinamo as champions but HNK Hajduk Split remained registered as champions for the 1978-79 season.
 In 1984, he moved to Austria, where he played for various clubs, including SV Spittal/Drau and FC Salzburg until he retired.

+Personal life

+Tomić was born in Prizren to an Albanian mother from Albania while his father was from Krushefc near Prizren.